Curly Hair Priorities

-And what is to blame for curl dehydration?
-It’s usually physics and geometry: “Due to the coil shape of the follicle, naturally-produced oil from the scalp has a harder time traveling down the shaft,” Ortiz says.
+“Due to the coil shape of the follicle, naturally produced oil from the scalp has a harder time traveling down the shaft,” Ortiz says.
 “This can create dryness toward the ends.”
-That’s because your hair relies on your scalp’s natural sebum production for moisture.
-And, seeing as it’s hard enough for people with long, straight hair to get enough oil at the ends of their hairs, imagine how much harder it is for people whose hair doesn’t fall in a single, gravity-favored fall.
-Hence why curls require extra attention—and extra moisture.
+Hair relies on your scalp’s natural sebum production for moisture, and the route to the tip of a curly strand isn’t straightforward.

 ONLY GOOD HAIR DAYS—

 What does your hair need to thrive?
 Take the consultation to find your formulas.

 2. Fight Humidity With Curly Hair Styling Products

 Humid air can lead to a big, poofy mess.
 To combat unwanted frizz, Ortiz says to use a specially formulated product, ”like a hair gel or wax, in damp hair, or as an anti-humidity shield applied after styling.”

 You might need to test different key ingredients to find the ones that work specifically for your curls.
 No two people experience identical benefits from the same product.
 “But in general, I like to look for natural oils, like argan oil or coconut oil, that can add extra moisture and create a protective seal,” Ortiz says.
 “Aloe and glycerine tend to be good, too.”
 Bottom line: Prioritize moisture, always.